-- 2.7 The Government reinforced its objective to significantly boost the supply of new homes and making the local authority more accountable for delivery in their area by publishing a revised National Planning Policy Framework (NPPF, February 2019), the Housing Delivery Test Measurement Rule Book (July 2018), updated Planning Practice Guidance (PPG, February 2019) and the Housing Delivery Test: 2018 Measurement Technical note (February 2019). - 2.8 The methodology for calculating the Housing Delivery Test is set out in the Housing Delivery Test Measurement Rule Book.
+- 2.7 The Government reinforced its objective to significantly boost the supply of new homes and making the local authority more accountable for delivery in their area by publishing a revised National Planning Policy Framework (NPPF, February 2019), the Housing Delivery Test Measurement Rule Book (July 2018), updated Planning Practice Guidance (PPG, February 2019) and the Housing Delivery Test: 2018 Measurement Technical note (February 2019). - 2.8 The methodology for calculating the Housing Delivery Test is set out in the Housing Delivery Test Measurement Rule Book2.
 It measures the number of net homes delivered against the number of homes required over a rolling three year period. - 2.9 The formula for the Housing Delivery Test Calculation is as follows:

-Housing Delivery Test (%) = $$\frac{\text{Total net homes delivered over three year period}}{\text{Total number of homes required over three year period}}$$
+Housing Delivery Test (%) = $\frac{\text{Total net homes delivered over three year period}}{\text{Total number of homes required over three year period}}$

-- 2.10 The Council scored 41% in the Housing Delivery Test.
+- 2.10 The Council scored 54% in the Housing Delivery Test for 2020.
 This result means the Council is required to produce an Action Plan as per the requirements of paragraph 75 of the NPPF.
 The Action Plan analyses the causes of under delivery and demonstrates the Council's commitment to responding positively to the challenge of increasing housing delivery. - 2.11 The NPPF requires local planning authorities to demonstrate a 5-year supply of deliverable housing land plus a buffer depending on the circumstances the local authority falls within.
-The Housing Delivery Test result means the Council is required to add a 20% buffer to improve the prospect of achieving the planned supply. - 2.12 The Housing Delivery test also means that the Council is required to apply the 'presumption in favour of sustainable development' as set out in paragraph 11 of the NPPF.
-As the Council is unable to demonstrate a 5-year supply of deliverable housing it is already applying the presumption.
+The Housing Delivery Test result means the Council is required to apply a 20% buffer to improve the prospect of achieving the planned supply.
+As a result of the previous 2019 Housing Delivery Test measurement of 41%, the Council has already been applying a 20% buffer to its 5-year supply. - 2.12 The Housing Delivery test also means that the Council is required to apply the 'presumption in favour of sustainable development' as set out in paragraph 11 of the NPPF.
+As the Council is unable to demonstrate a 5-year supply of deliverable housing, it is already applying the presumption.